Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 4 - Oracle's Calling.md

 - The hall so dark you cannot see the ceiling stretching above
 - The entire space feels ancient, untouched
 - On each wall to the side, torches
-- Between them, what appear to be guards made of stone
+- Along the walls, what appear to be guards made of stone
-- In front, three large stone archways lead into rooms they cannot yet see
+- In front of them, across the massive hall, ***the walls seem to be shifting***
+- Three entrances to the following rooms constantly change and shift.
+- When the players draw near, the rooms 'solidify' and stop shifting
+- **DC 8 Int check - the caves are almost sentient, shifting with the very Heroes that inhabit it and testing them in unique ways**
 #### Apollo's Statue
 - In a relatively well lit room, stands the Grand Apollo
 - A marvelous marble beauty that almost shines among the dark stone walls of this place